Aashif786/mpin_checker/README.md

 ### 3. `valid_date_checker.py`

 This module ensures that the date inputs associated with MPINs are valid.
-It parses input date strings, verifies correct formatting (e.g., `DD/MM/YYYY`), and checks the logical correctness of dates (e.g., no February 30th).
+It parses input date strings, verifies correct formatting (e.g., `DD/MM/YYYY` or 'YYYY/MM/DD' ).
 This helps in rejecting invalid or malformed date entries during user input validation.

 Key Features:

 - Date parsing and format validation.
 - Logical validation of day, month, and year values.
 - Support for multiple date formats if necessary.
-- Provides boolean or exception-based feedback on validity.

 ---

 ### 4. `evaluator.py`

 The evaluator module is the core logic that assesses the MPIN strength and the overall validity of user inputs.
-It combines results from the other modules (like checking against common pins and validating dates) and implements rules to score or categorize the security of an MPIN.
+It uses other modules (like checking against common pins and validating dates) and implements rules to categorize the security level of an MPIN.

 Key Features:

 - Integrates with `common_pins.py` and `valid_date_checker.py`.
-- Assigns strength ratings (e.g., weak, medium, strong) to MPINs.
+- Provides strength ratings (e.g., weak, medium, strong) to MPINs.
-- Provides detailed feedback for users on how to improve their MPIN.
-- Acts as the main decision-making unit for MPIN acceptance.

 ---